sciamlab/istat/README.md

 WebGL Supported Browsers
 -------------------------
-WebGL is today supported in many browsers, but in case you experience any issues in your device you can refer to the [Compatibility Grid][#3].
+WebGL is today supported in many browsers, including those present in recent smartphones, but in case you experience any issues in your device you can refer to the [Compatibility Grid][#3].
 For further information on WebGL support please check on http://get.webgl.org/

 Feature and technology details